andrewacashner/hearingfaithms/chapters/chapter-2.md

 religious teaching through affective experience, but only if the listener was "the sort of man who was devoted to God"---that is, someone who already had faith, whose temperament was already disposed to religious devotion of this kind.
 If, as Kircher acknowledges, people of different nations are moved by different kinds of music, and if individual people respond differently depending on their temperament as well as their intellectual capacity, how could the creators of sacred music be assured of its power?

 Kircher's theory represents one attempt to reconcile the challenges of accommodating the ear and training it.
 But outside the erudite realm of theoretical speculation, this was a problem that faced every Catholic church leader and musician who was serious about using music to make faith appeal to hearing.
 How could the Church use music to accommodate hearing, when individuals and communities did not hear the same way?
 The capacity to listen faithfully, and therefore music's power to make faith appeal to hearing, would be limited by both personal subjectivity and cultural conditioning, and these limitations created anxiety and fear about the role of hearing in faith.

 ## Danger and Doubt

-### Subjective Experience in Faith

 Regarding the problem of individual hearing, Reformation controversies had pushed Catholics into an increasingly negative and anxious attitude toward subjective religious experience.
 Polemicists like Thomas More accused Martin Luther of turning his followers away from the trustworthy institutional Church with its objectively operating sacraments, leaving them with only a subjective experience as assurance of salvation, and separating individual faith from the cultivation of a just society.
 [@Catholic:Catechismus1614, ch.
 4; @Schreiner:Certainty]

 But for Catholics the problem remained that some connection needed to be forged between individual people and the transcendent object of faith, namely God in Christ, and no way of defining faith could completely remove the individual element.
 The Roman Catechism says that faith means more than having an opinion or conception of something---it "has the strength of the most certain agreement, such that the mind, having been opened by God to his mysteries, firmly and steadfastly gives assent."
 [@Catholic:Catechismus1614, 15: "Igitvr credendi vox, hoc loco putare,